-8. Does the Jobs Fund have consultants it can recommend to assist an applicant to complete the application process?
+8. Does the Jobs Fund have consultants it can recommend to assist an applicant in completing the application process?

 Please note the Jobs Fund does not employ and does not have any accredited technical agents to provide project application/preparation assistance.
 Please note that if you get assistance from a consultant, the Jobs Fund will only engage the applicant and not through the consultant.
-Note if you have a query submit your query to jobsfund@treasury.gov.za
+Note if you have a query and need assistance submit your query to jobsfund@treasury.gov.za